FelixyZhu/Image-Data-Augmentation-with-CNN-Image-Classification/readme.md

 The project is constructed based on Jupyter Notebook, concentrating on how image data augmentation will influence the training process and result of a CNN.
 Image dataset using Cifar-10 <[CIFAR-10 and CIFAR-100 datasets (toronto.edu)](https://www.cs.toronto.edu/~kriz/cifar.html)>, deep learning framework using Keras.
 The outline has been well constructed, feel free to use it for skipping.

 Run through main.ipynb to regenerate the results.
+Download required libraries in one time by `pip install requirements.txt`.
+Attention: GPU acceleration is suggested as what I did exactly, and corresponding libraries prepared in *requirements.txt*.

-GPU acceleration congiuration:(find the libraries' version in *requirements.txt*)
+GPU acceleration congiuration: (find the libraries' version in *requirements.txt*)

 |||
 | -------------------------------- | -------------------------------- |